 |Photo by Birgit Speulman (CC BY-NC-SA 2.0)|

 Here in Southern Maryland, we have a lot of Beltsville soils which are typified by a fragipan layer that is practically impenetrable.
 It may even reform after being broken up.
 Here again, biochar could help if it could be injected in fragipan layer breaches, preventing it from reforming.
 For the gardener, this might involve digging with a post hole digger and dropping biochar into smaller holes that have been chiseled through the fragipan.
-This would improve drainage considerably and eventually eliminate the fragipan through microbial action.
+This would improve drainage considerably and, if the biochar was inoculated first and enough added, eventually eliminate the fragipan through microbial action.